xuankimtran/docs-1/pages/katalon-studio/docs/katalon-analytics-beta-integration.md

 3. Type the email address and password, then click **Activate**.

+You have logged in to a different Organization.

-To verify if you have overridden the authentication successfully, click on the *Profile* icon again and select **View Dashboard**.
+To verify that you have overridden the authentication successfully, click on the *Profile* icon again and select **View Dashboard**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-test-uploads-to-kto-from-ks/view-dashboard-in-ks-after-switching-org.png" width=100% alt="view dashboard button in ks">

-You will be navigated to the Project's **Dashboard** in Katalon TestOps.
+You will be navigated to the Project's **Dashboard** of the new Organization in Katalon TestOps.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-test-uploads-to-kto-from-ks/to-dashboard-on-browser.png" width=100% alt="testops dashboard page">